Edward Seago: Legacy

 Seago died of a brain tumour in London on 19 January 1974.
 In his will he requested that one-third of his paintings currently in his Norwich studio were to be destroyed.
 There remain about 19,000 water colours and 300 oil paintings worldwide.
 A major retrospective of his work was held in autumn 2008 in London, as was a Sky Arts 2 television series about Seago fronted by Selina Scott.

 A Seago exhibition was held at the Portland Gallery, which represents Seago's estate, in June and July 2012.
 Another exhibition was mounted in June and July 2014.

+Marking fifty years since the artist's death the Portland Gallery mounted a sales exhibition of Edward Seago's oils, watercolours and drawings on 12th to 28th June 2024.